meca1/fuse-stock-trading-service/REPORT.md

 # Technical Report - Fuse Stock Trading Service

+## Rate Limiting Implementation

+The system restricts API traffic to 10 requests per second and a maximum of 5 concurrent requests across all endpoints.
+When clients exceed these limits, they receive a 429 error and must wait before retrying.
+We didn't implement API keys or special authentication - this basic protection applies equally to everyone.
+If someone tries to flood the API with too many rapid requests, the system automatically rejects them to keep the service running smoothly for all users.

 ## Architecture Overview

 The service is implemented as a serverless microservice using AWS Lambda functions with a focus on scalability and reliability when interacting with an unreliable vendor API.